Manufactured Housing Parks Zoning Proposal

 Living Cully supports a proposed zoning change that will help preserve 56 manufactured housing parks across Portland.
 Scroll down for details of the proposal.

-Over 20 organizations submitted letters to the Planning and Sustainability Commission in favor of the Manufactured Housing Park zone change.
+Over 20 organizations submitted letters to the Planning and Sustainability Commission and City Council in favor of the Manufactured Housing Park zone change.
 Check out their letters here:

 - Cully Association of Neighbors

 - Interfaith Alliance on Poverty

 - Energy Trust of Oregon